Keeping a Roof Over Your Head

 Losing your job has no doubt changed your ability to manage your housing costs.
-If you are now among the many thousands of New Jersey residents whom have lost their unemployment benefits, the challenge to make ends meet has become increasingly difficult.
+If you are now among the many thousands of New Jersey residents who have lost their unemployment benefits, the challenge to make ends meet has become increasingly difficult.
 Whether you are trying to handle a monthly mortgage payment or monthly rent, these are particularly difficult times for you and your family.

 If you are facing foreclosure, there are resources available that will help you find a solution.

-Every day people who work in various agencies and organizations throughout the state talk with folks in your situation.
+Everyday people who work in various agencies and organizations throughout the state talk with folks in your situation.
 Here is some basic information to get you started; important fact sheets to give you the details you need to help yourself; web links and phone numbers so that you can learn more about state and local programs and resources.

 New Jersey Housing Resource Center provides an online tool for finding and listing affordable housing, helping people with disabilities find housing options and obtaining housing information and links.
 It's FREE, anonymous and continuously updated.
 Learn More.
-Find other housing related information here.
+Find other housing-related information here.

 The Social Service for the Homeless (SSH) program provides assistance to New Jersey residents who are at risk of homelessness, but are ineligible for Temporary Assistance for Needy Families welfare, General Assistance welfare or Supplemental Security Income.
-If you are eligible for this program, SSH may pay for emergency food or shelter for a limited time and may also provide money for rent, mortgage, utility and security deposit assistance.
+If you are eligible for this program, SSH may pay for emergency food or shelter for a limited time and may also provide money for rent, mortgage, utility, and security deposit assistance.

 Local assistance is available 24 hours a day.
 Find your area's hotline number.